Beauty

 • Black Radiance Liquid Radiance Highlighter, Moonlit Glow

-the cooler-toned option in the same holographic pearl formula — deep pink-to-copper shift that reads as genuine luminosity instead of sitting on top of skin.
+the cooler-toned option in the same holographic pearl formula. a deep pink-to-copper shift that reads as genuine luminosity instead of sitting on top of skin.